 In many cases, the pain from plantar fasciitis is a slow-growing pain.
 It takes time for it to develop and many people report that it cleared up for them without any medical attention.
-Others suffer from it for years and it turns into a stubborn, chronic disease that prevents people from enjoying many physical activities.
+Others may suffer from it for years as it turns into a stubborn, chronic disease that prevents people from enjoying many physical activities.

 To soothe the effects of this issue in case of more chronic disease, doctors will usually recommend physical therapy.
 The goal of physical therapy is to stretch both your plantar fascia and surrounding tendons.
 Another way to do physical therapy is to do exercises to fortify your muscles which will help you release some of the pressure that your plantar fascia endures.

 There is also an option of surgery when it comes to plantar fasciitis.
 However, the results of surgery are not always 100% positive.
 Since the surgery involves disconnecting your fascia from the heel, it can result in limited movement.
-That is why surgery is usually used as the last resort.
+That is why surgery is usually used as a last resort.

 Copyright 2019, Developed by Sharq.